mihuuu/RAG-Company-Knowledge-Assistant/README.md

 # 🧠 Company Knowledge Assistant

 A **Retrieval-Augmented Generation (RAG)** system that enables intelligent Q&A over company documents.
-Built with modern AI/ML stack to provide accurate, source-grounded answers from your knowledge base.
+Built with modern AI stack to provide accurate, source-grounded answers from your knowledge base.

 ## ✨ Features